nfrastack/container-base/README.md

 Below is the complete list of available options that can be used to customize your installation.

 * Variables showing an 'x' under the `_FILE` column can be used for storing the information inside of a file, useful for secrets.
-* Variables showing an 'x' under teh `Advanced` column can only be set if the containers advanced functionality is enabled.
+* Variables showing an 'x' under the `Advanced` column can only be set if the containers advanced functionality is enabled.

 #### Container Options